Swimming Pools & Home Insurance: Liability, Costs & Requirements

 Does adding a pool automatically increase my home insurance?

 Yes, in virtually every case.
 A pool increases both your property replacement value and your liability exposure, both of which are factors insurers use to calculate premiums.
 The amount of the increase depends on the type of pool, your location, the insurer, and which safety features you have in place.
-Inground pools typically trigger the largest increases — often 10–25%.
+Inground pools typically trigger the largest increases, often 10% to 25% in 2026.

 Is my above ground pool covered by my homeowners insurance?

 It depends on how your insurer classifies it.
 Permanently installed above ground pools are often covered under Other Structures (Coverage B).
 Non-permanent or inflatable pools may fall under personal property (Coverage C), with lower limits.
-Some policies may exclude portable pools entirely.
-Always confirm with your insurer how your specific pool is classified before assuming coverage.
+Some policies may exclude portable pools entirely, so always confirm with your insurer how your specific pool is classified before assuming coverage.

 Can my insurer require me to remove my diving board?

 Yes.
-Many insurers view diving boards as a high-risk feature and will either exclude claims related to diving boards, charge substantially higher premiums, or require removal as a condition of coverage.
-If your insurer is unwilling to cover your diving board, you may need to shop for a carrier that does — or weigh the cost of keeping it against the insurance implications.
+In 2026, many insurers view diving boards as a high-risk feature and will either exclude liability claims related to diving boards entirely, charge substantially higher premiums, or require removal as a condition of coverage.
+If your insurer won't cover your diving board, you may need to shop for a carrier that will, or weigh the cost of keeping it against the insurance implications.
+Learn more about how much liability coverage you'll need in either scenario.

 What's the difference between pool liability coverage and an umbrella policy?

-Your homeowners policy's personal liability coverage (Coverage E) is your first layer of protection — it pays for legal defense and damages if someone is injured in or around your pool.
+Your homeowners policy's personal liability coverage (Coverage E) is your first layer of protection, paying for legal defense and damages if someone is injured in or around your pool.
 An umbrella policy kicks in after those limits are exhausted, providing an additional $1 million or more in protection.
-For pool owners, both are important: max out your standard liability limit ($300K–$500K) and add an umbrella policy for full peace of mind.
+For pool owners, both are important: max out your standard liability limit ($300K to $500K) and add an umbrella policy for full peace of mind.

 Are there states where having a pool makes it harder to get home insurance?

 Yes.
 In states like Florida, California, Texas, and Arizona, pools combined with disaster-prone environments (hurricanes, wildfires, hail) can make homeowners insurance harder to obtain or significantly more expensive.
-In Florida especially, some insurers are pulling out of the market entirely, meaning pool owners may need to rely on state-backed insurance plans that carry higher premiums and more limited coverage.
-Regardless of your state, non-compliance with pool safety requirements is one of the fastest ways to lose your coverage eligibility.
-Consider comparing policies from similar home insurance options to find the best fit for your situation.
+Florida remains the most expensive state for home insurance in 2026, with averages of $8,000 or more per year, and depopulation from Citizens Property Insurance is pushing pool owners toward private carriers with stricter pool safety requirements.
+Regardless of your state, non-compliance with pool safety rules is one of the fastest ways to lose your coverage eligibility.
+Compare policies from similar home insurance options to find the best fit for your situation.

 Compare Home Insurance Plans in Ohio